 - 1. The Industry Code for Socially Responsible Advertising (the 'Industry Code') was originally introduced on 1 September 2007.
 Its aim was to provide gambling operators with a range of measures that would enhance the social responsibility of their advertising and which went over and above the extensive requirements already placed on them by the gambling and advertising regulators. - 2.
-It was always envisaged that the Industry Code would be reviewed and the Industry welcomed the Government's decision in 2014 to initiate a review of all aspects of the regulation of gambling advertising. - 3.
-As part of that process, on 28th February 2014, the then Secretary of State at the Department for Culture, Media and Sport (DCMS) wrote to the Remote Gambling Association (RGA) to request a review of the Industry Code: - 'to ensure that controls keep pace with developments in the market, and continue to reflect public attitudes towards gambling advertising'. - 4.
+It was always envisaged that the Industry Code would be reviewed and the Industry welcomed the Government's decision in 2014 to initiate a review of all aspects of the regulation of gambling advertising. - 2014, the then Secretary of State at the Department for Culture, Media and Sport (DCMS) wrote to the Remote Gambling Association (RGA) to request a review of the Industry Code: 'to ensure that controls keep pace with developments in the market, and continue to reflect public attitudes towards gambling advertising'. - 4.
 Following this review and subsequent engagement with DCMS, a number of improvements and additions were made to the Code.
 A commitment was also given by IGRG to review the Code on a regular basis.
 This led to further amendments being made in the Third Edition and they came in to force at the end of 2017.
 The changes related to further measures around social media; and references to GambleAware in advertising being changed to BeGambleAware.
-The Fourth Edition included a new requirement for a responsible gambling message or a reference to begambleaware.org (see paragraph 36 for details) to appear throughout the length of television advertisements.
+The Fourth Edition included a new requirement for a safer gambling message or a reference to begambleaware.org (see paragraph 26-30 for details) to appear throughout the length of television advertisements.
 This change was part of a wider package of gambling advertising regulatory reforms flowing from the Government's Triennial Review (2017-18).
-This Fifth Edition contains changes relating to additional restrictions relating to betting advertising on television before the 9.00pm watershed.
+The Fifth Edition contained changes relating to additional restrictions relating to betting advertising on television before the 9.00pm watershed. - 5.
+This Sixth edition includes amendments to the Code resulting from the need to further advance new requirements designed to better protect children and vulnerable consumers online.
+These changes come into effect 1st October 2020.